ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 	80 to 84---------6

+	**KSI by Impact Type** – Approximately half of the red light running accidents are classified as angle impact type accidents, as we would expect.
+The turning movement category could also fall into this bucket.

+	IMPACT TYPE
+        Angle--------------------129
+        Approaching----------------1
+        Cyclist Collisions--------15
+        Pedestrian Collisions-----58
+        Rear End-------------------4
+        Turning Movement----------56

 - 	This pandas dataframe was converted to a geopandas dataframe and an extra column was added, geometry, using the LONGITUDE and LATITUDE columns giving us a geopoint for each accident to map on the same shape file used to plot the cameras geopoints. **Please see the notebook for this visualization**.

 ### EDA for Red Light Accident Dataset (KSI) and Red Light Camera Data